mpv-player/mpv/DOCS/man/input.rst

     ``playback_only`` (``MPV_FORMAT_FLAG``)
-        Boolean indicating whether the process should be killed when playback terminates (optional, default: true).
+        Boolean indicating whether the process should be killed when playback of the current playlist entry terminates (optional, default: true).
 If enabled, stopping playback will automatically kill the process, and you can't start it outside of playback.

     ``capture_size`` (``MPV_FORMAT_INT64``)
         Integer setting the maximum number of stdout plus stderr bytes that can